neidermaster/ToShare/README.md

 This consultation module was developed as part of the improvement for the Document Management System ORFEO for the Administrative Department of the Public Space Ombudsman.

-Requesting Office: File
+* Requesting Office: File
-Head of Applicant Office: Luz Stella Bahamón
+* Head of Applicant Office: Luz Stella Bahamón
-Office in Charge: Systems Office
+* Office in Charge: Systems Office
-Head of Office: Ing.
+* Head of Office: Ing.
 Claudia Paipa
-Development leader: Ing.
+* Development leader: Ing.
 Neider Avendaño
-Original development: 2013
+* Original development: 2013
-License: GPL
+* Original License: GPL
-Deployment date: April 2020
+* Deployment date: April 2020

 The original module was within the same application and after having identified security problems it was decided to modify it so that it would be totally independent of the application server in the production environment.